-It was morning, many days later.
+My woes started on an unusual morning, many days later.
 I had taken a sand-bath and set out to meet Helen at our usual meeting spot.
 We had been seeing each other since the day I met her outside the restaurant.
-I waited at our usual spot but she wasn’t coming.
-Nothing to really worry about but my small eyes caught some movement around a car that was parked some few yards away.
+I waited at our usual spot but she wasn’t showing up.
+As I strolled around hoping that she made it soon, my eyes caught suspicious movement around a car that was parked yards away.
 Curious, I moved towards the car, as tentatively as my two legs could carry me.

-There, beneath the car lay my Helen, who laid beneath this arrrghh – that cocky bastard.
+There, beneath the car, was my Helen.
+She lay with this arrrghh – that cocky bastard.
 The sight of Helen mating with another cock made me lose it.
 I went under the car and continuously pecked at him with my sharp beak.
 When I finally dragged him out to the open, he was dead.
 Blinded by rage, I had killed a fellow cock.
 That was a foul thing to do even for a fowl.

-I ran.
+I ran out of panic.
 I got caught a couple of days later by the humans.
 I don’t know how the humans got involved.
-Maybe the fella fowlla I killed was well-connected – an associate of theirs perhaps.
+Maybe the fowlla I killed was well-connected – an associate of theirs perhaps.